This article describes the steps to install and use Nexus Repository Manager on Ubuntu Linux.

-You will be prompted to change the temporary password when you first log on.
+You will be prompted to change the temporary password when you log on.

 Run Nexus behind a proxy

-The most efficient way to run Nexus is to run it behind a reverse proxy server.
+The most efficient way to run Nexus is behind a reverse proxy server.
 Below are two posts that showed you how to set up a reverse proxy with Nginx and Apache.